Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Berry--Esseen bounds for Partial Correlations

-We are now ready to state the main result of this section, a high-dimensional Berry-Esseen bound for the partial correlations of sub-Gaussian vectors.
-In deriving this bound, we have taken extra care in exhibiting an explicit dependence on the minimal variance of the $\psi_{jk}(X_i)$'s. \begin{theorem} Suppose $X_1, \ldots, X_n$ are independent and identically distributed random vectors such that
+We are now ready to state the main result of this section, a high-dimensional Berry-Esseen bound for the partial correlations of sub-Gaussian vectors.In deriving this bound, we have taken extra care in exhibiting an explicit dependence on the minimal variance of the $\psi_{jk}(X_i)$'s.
+We remark here that the sub-Gaussianity assumption can be relaxed to appropriate moment assumptions, and the calculations used to establish the results of Section~\ref{section::explicit} can be directly adapted.
+For simplicity, we refrain from pursuing these laborious generalizations.